azine/email-bundle/UPGRADE.md

 Azine Email Bundle Upgrade Instructions
 ==================

+## From 3.0 to 0dev-master
+Nothing to do so far

-## From 2.1 to dev-master
+## From 2.1 to 3.0
-While cleaning up some code in the bundle (removing potential errors) a few BC breaks were introduced.
+While cleaning up some code in the bundle (removing potential errors and fixing a memory leak) a few BC breaks were introduced.
+They should be rather straight forward to fix though.

+Reasons for the BC-Breaks:
-Reason for the BC-Break: As it is a bad idea, to inject the `EntityManager` into a service, as the `EntityManager` could get closed before the usage.
+- As it is a bad idea, to inject the `EntityManager` into a service, as the `EntityManager` could get closed before the usage.
 It is better to inject the `ManagerRegistry` and get the `EntityManager` from there.
+- The usage of the `Logger` in the AzineTwigSwiftMailer and the AzineNotifierService caused a memory leak.

 ### Required changes
-If you have subclassed any of the following classes from this bundle, you will have to update your services.yml and your implementation as well.
+If you have sub-classed any of the following classes from this bundle, you will have to update your services.yml and your implementation as well.
  - `Azine\EmailBundle\Services\AzineNotifierService`
  - `Azine\EmailBundle\Services\AzineTwigSwiftMailer`
  - `Azine\EmailBundle\Services\AzineRecipientProvider`